 I feel like I say this a lot, but if I had to pick one age to get serious about skills training it would be age 10.
 I say this mostly because I have seen kids at this age who were playing rec level, end up starting as freshman at big name D1 college soccer programs.
 Though they put in a lot of work from 10-13+.
 Ages 6-7 is for sure going to get kids ahead, but how do you know soccer is their main love?
 Some kids you can tell, but most kids don’t know yet.

 For me I would prefer save families time and money between ages 5-8.
 This is why I offer The Basics [online lessons] for novice soccer players.
 These online lessons will set a players foundation firm, which allows them to be able to control the ball better, enjoy the game more and eventually move on to more advanced lessons.

 If I had to pick a second best age group to start private soccer lessons, it would be ages 8-9.
 The reason is because at this age they are good enough to do almost anything you show them and they are so hungry to learn.
 Ages 11-12 is still a good time, but after this I think ages 13+ if they are behind it will be tough to catch up and make the high school team or college.
 I think mentally it’s hard for this age group to go and compete with kids who have been doing good skills training since ages 7-11.
 You want to be prepared and solid in high school, not trying to catch up.

 Soccer pro tip: Next level training

-The amount of ball touches a kid gets matters, but knowing what skills and techniques are expected by age, development stage and cognitive ability are more important.
+The amount of quality ball touches a kid gets matters, but knowing what skills and techniques are expected by age, development stage and cognitive ability are more important.
 Because of the competitive nature of the youth sports industry, especially in North Texas, East Coast, California, kids are being pushed to do [sometimes] unreasonable training at an early age.